nikita-skobov/monorepo-git-tools/doc/README.md

 Available commands:
   help
-  check             check if there are changes ready to be pushed or pulled topbase           rebase top branch onto bottom branch but stop the rebase after the first shared commit split-in          fetch and rewrite a remote repository's history onto a new branch according to the repo file rules
+  sync              Interactively sync one or more repo files between local and remote repositorie(s) diff-log          View a log comparing two branches that have potentially unrelated history using a topbase algorithm check             check if there are changes ready to be pushed or pulled topbase           rebase top branch onto bottom branch but stop the rebase after the first shared commit split-in          fetch and rewrite a remote repository's history onto a new branch according to the repo file rules